 Most crime in Paraguay is not of a violent nature, and you should keep in mind that street crime such as pickpocketing, bag snatching, jewelry theft, and mugging very much exist, particularly in the cities.
 More serious crimes such as car theft, armed robbery, and home invasions exist in both urban and rural centers.
 Another form of petty crime are snatch and grabs by thieves on motorcycles, and sometimes victims are threatened with a weapon.

 NATURAL DISASTERS RISK : MEDIUM

-There are a couple of natural disasters that hit Paraguay regularly, including droughts, floods and forest fires but there are also diseases such as the yellow fever, and more recently the famous Zika outbreak, which why it's still not safe for pregnant women to travel to Paraguay.
+There are a couple of natural disasters that hit Paraguay regularly, including droughts, floods, and forest fires but there are also diseases such as yellow fever, and more recently the famous Zika outbreak, which why it's still not safe for pregnant women to travel to Paraguay.

 MUGGING RISK : HIGH